genesis-community/concourse-genesis-kit/README.md

   concourse_network:   concourse
   concourse_disk_pool: concourse # should be at least 10GB (used for the concourse DB)
   concourse_vm_type:   small # VMs should have at least 2 CPUs, and 4GB of memory
+  worker_vm_type:      concourse # VMs should have 8GB of memory and 60GB of disk.
 ```

 [1]: https://concourse.ci